holochain/holochain/docs/happ_dev_setup_windows.md

 #### 1. Install the Rust toolchain

 Get `rustup` from [here](https://www.rust-lang.org/tools/install).
-This will set up the latest version of Rust but it is preferable to use the same version that Holochain is using.
+This will set up the latest version of Rust, but it is preferable to use the same version that Holochain is using.
 You can optionally install a specific version of rust using

 ```shell